 - Most episodes coped with at home respond to simple oral analgesia, increased fluid intake, warmth and rest.

-- Admit patients if pain does not subside promptly, if there is a need for strong opioid treatment, or if there is fever, pallor or signs of respiratory compromise.
+- Admit patients if pain does not subside promptly, if there is a need for strong opioid treatment, or if fever, pallor or signs of respiratory compromise are noted.

 - Benzodiazepines may be helpful to reduce anxiety.